-It doesn’t describe anything about what it means to form a team-based organization, to apply adaptive governance, or the nature and form of metrics which support measuring the flow of value.
+It doesn’t describe anything about what it means to form a team-based organization, to apply adaptive governance, or the nature and form of metrics that support measuring the flow of value.

 It doesn’t describe the kinds of things that will inevitably get in the way of forming teams, building backlogs, or producing working tested increments.

-It doesn’t describe the kinds of things that will inevitably get in the way of forming team-based organizations, applying adaptive governance, or installing metrics which support measuring the flow of value.
+It doesn’t describe the kinds of things that will inevitably get in the way of forming team-based organizations, applying adaptive governance, or installing metrics that support measuring the flow of value.

 It doesn’t say anything about installing Product Owners or ScrumMasters or what kind of training you need to do, or what to do about culture, or what to do about the people that don’t seem to want to get on board.

 The point is… if you form teams, build backlogs, and produce working tested software… and you remove all the impediments… whatever they happen to be… I believe everything else will take care of itself with minimal effort.

 At scale… if you form team-based organizations, use lean/kanban-based adaptive governance, and install healthy metrics which promote the flow of value into the marketplace… everything else will take care of itself with minimal effort.